riskycase/privacy-guard-qcomm-hackathon/browser-extension/README.md

 ## Features

 - Monitors tab activation, updates, and visibility changes
-- Captures screenshots of active tabs
-- Extracts DOM data from web pages
-- Captures full HTML content
-- Queues events when server is busy to ensure all data is sent
 - Configurable server connection settings
 - Retry mechanism for failed server communications